 Version Date Modications Modifier 0.3.1 26.5.2010 The references were modified.
 The testing chapter JN was modified and expanded with the testing results section.
 The realization of objectives chapter was continued.
 0.3.2 27.5.2010 The realization of objectives chapter and the testing JN results section were continued.
 0.3.3 28.5.2010 The class structure section was written.
 JN 0.3.4 31.5.2010 The signatures table was widened.
 The document JN info was added to the document.
 The chapter on guide for future developers was written.
 The sec- tion on logging in was extended.
 The figures of You- Source before and after Verso project were added.
 0.3.5 1.6.2010 The chapters on introduction, terminology, back- JN ground and application structure were modified.
 0.4.0 2.6.2010 The chapters on application structure, user inter- JN face, testing practices, programming practices and realization of objectives were modified.
 The sum- mary was started.
 0.4.1 8.6.2010 The section on inner and external interfaces was JN continued.
 0.4.2 16.6.2010 Minor changes here and there were made accord- JN ing to the feedback.
 The summary chapter and the modifications during the implementation sec- tion were continued.
 0.5.0 17.6.2010 Minor changes were done here and there.
 The fig- JN ures related to the edit repository page, activities page and manage collaborators page were added.
 The references were updated.
-0.5.1 1.8.2010 Minor changes here and there were done according JN to feedback.
+0.5.1 1.8.2010 Minor changes here and there were done according JN to the feedback.
 The term crontab was added.
-Docu- ment keywords were added.
-0.6.0 2.8.2010 Minor changes here and there were done according JN to feedback.
+Doc- ument keywords were added.
+0.6.0 2.8.2010 Minor changes here and there were done according JN to the feedback.
 The term hook was added.
-The section testing results and the chapters on terms and real- ization of objectives were continued.
+The section testing results and the chapters on terms and realization of objectives were continued.

 Version Date Modications Modifier 0.6.1 8.9.2010 The appearance of the document was improved ac- JN cording to the feedback.
 Minor changes were made to the content here and there.
 0.6.2 9.9.2010 Minor changes were made here and there to the con- JN tent.
-0.7.0 10.9.2010 Typos and wording was corrected on several chap- JN ters.
+0.7.0 10.9.2010 Typos and wording were corrected on several chap- JN ters.
+1.0.0 14.12.2010 A keyword 'meeting the requirements' was added.
+JN Alternating space between paragraphs was fixed.
+The description of the term private project was rephrased.
+Typos were corrected and small changes were made to various parts of the document.